Office hours are 9am-6pm Monday – Friday

 Firstly, you must perform a test on or before day 2.
 This is a Genomic Sequencing test, which aids with variant surveillance.
 Genome Sequencing helps identify, monitor and reduce the number of variants in the UK.
 Diagnostic Covid tests, such as PCR tests, look for the virus itself using a small sample of its genetic material, whereas Genomic sequencing can identify specific variants.

 When a ‘variant of concern’ is found in an individual’s test, they will be contacted by NHS Test and Track.
 Any recent contacts they have had will also be contacted for a test.
-If you are travelling from a green list country, you only require a day 2 test.

 You must conduct the second test on or after day 8 of your isolation; this will confirm that you do not have the virus.